-In addition, the library mounts five exhibitions per year, two in Gallery G-21 on the Ground Floor of the West Building and three in the East Building Study Center atrium.
+In addition, the library mounts exhibitions throughout the year in the East Building Study Center atrium.
 Drawn mainly from the rare books collection, these exhibitions highlight areas of the collection, emphasize particular themes related to art historical research, or complement other exhibitions throughout the Gallery.

 The library appreciates the generous support of donors such as Victoria and Roger Sant, Robert L. Feller and Ruth M. Johnston Feller, Mr. and Mrs. John C. Fontaine, Paul Mellon, C. Wesley and Jacqueline Peebles, Chester Dale, Patricia G. England, Robert Erburu, Joseph E. Widener, Albert H. Small, Robert H. Smith, and Thomas G. Klarner.
 Their contributions have expanded the scope of our collection and made possible the acquisition of some of our most important books.
 In addition, continued growth of the collection is made possible by funds such as the David K. E. Bruce Fund, the J. Carter Brown Memorial Fund, the J. Paul Getty Fund in honor of Franklin D. Murphy, the Philip Conisbee Fund, the Nell and Robert Weidenhammer Fund, and the Grega and Leo A. Daly III Fund for Architectural Books.